-Carnival managers choose to have a winter festival for the general public, with an emphasis on family.
-The activities are grouped together on two major sites: Esplanade de l’Hôtel du Parlement and the Plains of Abraham.
+Carnival managers choose to aim the festivities at the general public, with an emphasis on families.
+Activities are grouped together on two major sites: the Esplanade, in front of Parliament Building, and the Plains of Abraham.

-The knuks, mischievous little jokers from the North, make their appearance.
-These teasing and cheeky characters have the talents of magicians, dancers and pranksters.
-The arrival of a title sponsor.
+The Knuks, mischievous jokers from the north, are seen for the first time.
+These cheeky characters are talented magicians, dancers and pranksters.
+The Carnival now has a title sponsor.

-Because of the importance volunteers, the human resources department was created to improve organization (recruitment, training, recognition activities).
+The human resources department is created to improve management of volunteers (recruitment, training, recognition activities), among other goals.

-A third permanent site opens at Place D’Youville.
+A third permanent site opens at place D’Youville.
 The Carnival decides to manage its own merchandise.
-The expertise of the Carnival Workshops makes it possible to take outside contracts.
+The expertise of the Carnival Workshops makes allows them to accept external contracts.

-The Carnival wants to be the reference for winter tourism festivals in North America.
+The Carnival seeks to become the reference for winter festivals in North America.

-The program is centred more on interactive activities (giant soccer game, ice fishing, snow sculptures).
-Creation of the Confrérie des bretelles de la bougie.
+The program centers more on interactive activities (Giant Foosball, Ice Fishing, Snow Sculptures).
+Creation of the Confrérie des Bretelliers de la Bougie.